OpenToontownTools/OpenLevelEditor/README.md

 ### Do I have to credit the use of this editor?
 * There is NO requirement to list this editor anywhere in your game credits, but you definitely can do so to spread the word!
+* I do ask however, that should you make a modification to the editor, that you fork the editor and leave it open source to promote open source software for the community.

 ### How do I move the camera?
 * Move: ALT + Middle Mouse